February 2025

 A ewe tending to her newborn lamb lying on a bed of hay in a barn stall.
 The lamb is still wet and covered in blood from birth.
 Another lamb is visible in the background.
 The scene depicts a raw and immediate moment of life and birth within an agricultural setting.

-Both lambs have suckled, mother ewe is penned with water and hay; Charlie is doing the rest when he returns from work.
+The lambs have been fed and the mother ewe is in a pen with water and hay.
+Charlie will finish the rest when he gets home from work.

 A ewe tending to her newborn lamb in a straw-filled pen.
 The lamb is still wet and covered in its amniotic fluid.
 The ewe is licking the lamb, a sign of maternal care and bonding.
 There is some blood visible from the ewe's recent delivery, which is a normal part of the birthing process.
 The overall scene conveys the tender moment of a new life beginning.